-We love a schmear on our morning bagel, but cream cheese isn’t just a savory breakfast spread.
-In fact, this deliciously creamy dairy product boasts a variety of culinary uses—often making an appearance in baked goods (like this chocolate chip cake with cream cheese frosting) as well as savory dips and dishes (think: warm crab and artichoke dip and grown-up grilled cheese).
-Yep, it’s an impressively versatile and inexpensive kitchen staple.
+We love a schmear on our morning bagel, but cream cheese is more than just a savory breakfast spread.
+In fact, this delicious dairy product boasts a wide variety of culinary uses, often making an appearance in baked goods (like this chocolate chip cake with cream cheese frosting), savory dips and mains alike (think: warm crab and artichoke dip and grown-up grilled cheese).
+It’s an impressively versatile, inexpensive kitchen staple.
 That said, for (almost) every prized ingredient, there’s a decent alternative.
-Whether you’re seeking a low-fat or dairy-free alternative, or simply used up your supply yesterday morning, we’ve got good news: There are several ways to substitute for cream cheese in any dish, be it sweet or salty.
-Read on for eight of our favorite swaps.
+Whether you’re seeking a low-fat or dairy-free alternative or simply used up your supply, we’ve got good news: There are several ways to substitute for cream cheese in any dish, be it sweet or salty.
+Read on for nine of our favorite swaps.

 But First, What Is Cream Cheese?